dagraham/etm-dgraham/README.md

 	# French.
 	locale: en

-	# secret: A string to use as the secret_key for @m masked
-	# entries.
-The default string is randomly generated when
-	# this file is created and will be unique for each etm
-	# installation.
-WARNING: if you change this key, any @m
-	# entries that you made before the change will be unreadable
-	# after the change.
-	secret: 4Zf4ETTl6B

 	# style: dark or light.
 Designed for, respectively, dark or
 	# light terminal backgounds.
 Some output may not be visible
 	# unless this is set correctly for your display.
 	style: dark

+	# secret: A string to use as the secret_key for @m masked
+	# entries.
+In etm versions after 4.0.21, the default string
+	# is randomly generated when this file is first created and
+	# should be unique for each etm installation.
+WARNING: if
+	# you change this key, any @m entries that you made before
+	# the change will be unreadable after the change.
+	secret: <randomly generated alpha-numeric string>

 	# omit_extent: A list of calendars.
 Events with @c entries
 	# belonging to this list will only have their starting times